Students from Eagle Mountain Middle School lean on charity fundraisers to unify community.

 With this in mind, the educator’s grin widens as she goes over the day’s schedule—a well-deserved treat for the school’s WE community.
 The Kenyan Boys Choir will be giving a special performance for 570 students and 40 teachers, some past WE club members and a group of enthusiastic parents.

 Today, a little piece of WE Day will find its way to Port Moody.
-As for the main event just passed, a seat at WE Day Vancouver—like all WE Days—is earned through volunteering, something Eagle Mountain students do on an annual basis through participation in WE Schools’ multitude of campaigns in support of local and global causes.
+A seat at WE Day Vancouver—like all WE Days—is earned through volunteering, something Eagle Mountain students do on an annual basis through participation in WE Schools’ multitude of campaigns in support of local and global causes.

 For students at the middle school, their enthusiasm extends beyond WE Day.
 When asked how they made it to WE Day Vancouver, they’re eager to relay stories of their biggest hits and challenges with me.
 In fact, students are equally, if not more so excited to talk about the volunteering initiatives that earned them their ticket, than the show itself.